awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 # neptune-python-utils

-_neptune-python-utils_ is a Python 3 library that simplifies using the [Gremlin-Python](https://pypi.org/project/gremlinpython/) librray when connecting to Amazon Neptune.
+_neptune-python-utils_ is a Python 3 library that simplifies using [Gremlin-Python](https://pypi.org/project/gremlinpython/) to connect to Amazon Neptune.
 The library makes it easy to configure your driver to support [IAM DB Authentication](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth.html), create sessioned interactions with Neptune, and write data to Amazon Neptune from AWS Glue jobs.

 You can use _neptune-python-utils_ in AWS Lambda functions, Jupyter notebooks, AWS Glue PySpark and Python shell jobs, and in your own Python applications.